Blephex lid hygiene for the treatment of Blepharitis

 After the procedure, the patient is instructed on how to maintain their clean eyelids with regular nightly lid hygiene, and a bottle of cleanser is supplied.
 The procedure is typically repeated at 4-6 month intervals.

-For more information or book an appointment please contact your local branch of Rawlings Opticians.
+For more information or to book an appointment please contact your local branch of Rawlings Opticians.